dkrolikowski/tull_coude_reduction/docs/source/page_1d_extraction.rst

 For ``fit``, the background flux value for a cross-dispersion slice is left free to be fit as the Gaussian's offset.

 For ``fixed``, we fit polynomials to dispersion slices at the top and bottom of the order flux image block to estimate the background values.
-We use :py:func:`polynomial_fit_sigma_reject <reduction_utils.polynomial_fit_sigma_reject>` to fit 2nd order polynomials with 1 round of 5-:math:`\sigma` rejection (to exclude outlier flux values, such as sky emission lines).
+We use :py:func:`polynomial_fit_sigma_reject <modules.reduction_utils.polynomial_fit_sigma_reject>` to fit 2nd order polynomials with 1 round of 5-:math:`\sigma` rejection (to exclude outlier flux values, such as sky emission lines).
 Then, the background value for a cross-dispersion slice is taken to be the average value of these two background polynomial fits at that dispersion pixel.

 The default is to use the ``fixed`` background subtraction.
 This prevents spurious extracted spectrum pixels where there are sky emission lines, which fill the slit and have their background values fit far too high.
 In the future, this ``fixed`` background subtraction will essentially occur earlier in the pipeline, with background/scattered light subtraction in the image processing step.